4 Writing Your Future

 So besides communicating, writing records what happened.
 If you don’t write it down, it might just disappear forever without trace.
 The audience you’ll be communicating with isn’t just other people, it might be your future self.
 That future self might really need to know how you fixed that bug, and it could save you hours of re-figuring out how to solve a problem you’ve already solved.

-4.5.3 Writing as leadership
+4.5.3 Writing as Leadership

 We hold these truths to be self-evident, that all men (and women) are created equal… Just words written down on a piece of paper, but words that made people follow.
 (Jefferson et al. 1776) Declaration sketch by Visual Thinkery is licensed under CC-BY-ND